furycd001/No_Border-XFWM_Theme/README.md

 ## Installation

 1. sudo mkdir -p /usr/share/themes/empty/xfwm4
-   - You can replace "empty" with whatever name you want.
-This name will be the name of your theme.
+   - You can replace "empty" with whatever you want.
+This will be the name of your theme.
 2. sudo touch /usr/share/themes/empty/xfwm4/themerc
    - Leave this file blank and your done.
 3. Finished!!